 Languages

 All Pathfinder Society characters are literate and speak Common (Taldane) as well as any other languages granted by their ancestry.
-All Pathfinder Society characters have access to all common and uncommon modern regional languages.
-Pathfinder Society characters are not limited to the 9 regional languages in the "Regional Languages" table.
-PC pg.
-34, CRB pg.
-432Player Core page 34
+All Pathfinder Society characters have Access to all common and uncommon languages.
+All Pathfinder Society characters begin play knowing one additional regional language.

 Nephilim characters have Access to one additional language (choose among Chthonian, Empyrean, Daemonic, or Diabolic) and changeling characters have Access to Aklo.
 These languages must still be learned following the usual rules.